 “This is likely the first step toward raising wages throughout all industries in New York.
 The implementation of this wage increase will also be watched closely throughout the Country,” said Attorney Ryan Finn, from E. Stewart Jones Hacker Murphy.
 “This is a win for the hardworking individuals who work in the fast food industry in New York.”

 If you have any questions about this minimum wage approval or if you feel that you are not receiving the proper benefits from your employer, contact the law offices of E. Stewart Jones Hacker Murphy for a free, no-obligation consultation.
-Our experienced attorneys can meet you at any of the four regional offices located in Albany, Troy, Latham and Saratoga Springs, NY.
+Our experienced attorneys can meet you at any of the four regional offices located in Albany, Troy, Schenectady and Saratoga Springs, NY.